SeongilHeo/CS6350/DecisionTree/README.md

    cd DecisionTree
    ```

-2. Place Dataset according to the file structure below.
+2. Place Dataset only `train.csv` and `test.csv` according to the file structure below.
    Each dataset requires a description file (`data-desc.txt`) similar to that of the car dataset.
 The `data-desc.txt` file of the car dataset can be used as is.
    ```
     .